 From his genealogical information (cited from the Cedar Rapids Gazette, Cedar Rapids, IA, July 12, 1953, p.
 13, Column 1), we get insight into Pomeroy's flying, if not his cadre of friends, "The stories about Pomeroy's adventures are legion.
 One morning many years ago he started for New York City when the ceiling was less than 100 feet.
 The only safe way to make the flight was down the Hudson river and so he flew just skimming the water.

 "Suddenly he noticed a Ryan pulling up from behind.
 For a short time the faster plane flew alongside of Pomeroy's as the two pilots wagged their wings in recognition, then without apparent reason the Ryan shot up into the fog and disappeared.
 Puzzled by the strange maneuver, Pomeroy flew on down to Roosevelt Field and landed.
-There was the Ryan and its pilot - Charles Lindberg.
+There was the Ryan and its pilot - Charles Lindbergh.
 'I didn't recodgnize your ship, Slim,' said Pomeroy.
 'By the way, why in heck did you pull up into the soup back there?'
 Lindbergh grinned.
 'I wanted to get over Bear Mountain Bridge,' he drawled.
 'Why in the heck did you fly under it?'
-Pomeroy nearly fainted."
+Pomeroy nearly fainted.'"